 The sound was off, wonder how she got the lying part?

 I have the stuff on the island, except the crust.

-“The crust go in a four hundred degree oven for ten minutes.
+“The crust goes in a four hundred degree oven for ten minutes.
 That’s to crisp them up both on the bottom and on the top where the ingredients will go.”

 I point to the jar of olive salad, and the meats and cheeses, “Those will go on the pizza, each thing in about equal amounts to the other things.
-So you have to cut the meats and cheese into bite sized pieces, then layer them on the pizza.
-Second layer is olive salad, then the meats, then layer the top with the two cheeses.
+So you have to cut the meats and cheese into bite sized pieces, then layer the meat on the pizza.
+Second layer is olive salad, then layer the top with the two cheeses.
 The cheese will melt down over the other ingredients.”

 I hand her a cutting board and a knife, “Pay attention, the knife is sharp, ready?”